chiubaca/notes/permanent-notes/making-eco-friendly-websites.md

 ![third age of JS](https://dev-to-uploads.s3.amazonaws.com/i/rlixanixq8pyrpg9ivrv.png)

-I just want to highlight some of these new technologies emerging that will help us write more efficient code.
+I'd want to highlight some new emerging technologies that will help us build more efficient websites.
 ## React Server Component
 React Server Components (RSC) are components that run on the server 🤯